Destinedlife/ticket-lifecycle/README.md

 ![Artboard 3](https://github.com/user-attachments/assets/e1d8b1db-60a7-4d76-9762-44bd69c365d9)

 <p>
 If you refresh the page the tickets thread should be updated with all of the changes to the ticket.
-Next click "assign to" and change it to the online banking team.
-For reason you can put "Online banking is down, assigning to the online banking team." then clcik assign.
-Then log out of Peter account.
+Next, click "assign to" and change it to the online banking team.
+For "reason" you can put "Online banking is down, assigning to the online banking team." then click assign.
+Then log out of Peter's account.
 </p>
 <br />